asherellis/asherellis.github.io/venture.md

 **Glasswing Ventures (Venture Fellow)**, October 2021 to present.

 I'm participating in a year-long educational program by an frontier tech/AI-focused VC firm.
-I evaluate and diligence potential deals, conduct market analysis, examine product defensibility, and do mini-projects with undergrad/MBA students around the country.
+I evaluate and diligence potential deals, conduct market analysis, examine product defensibility, and do other mini-projects with undergrad/MBA students around the country.